Toowong: History

 On 2 November 1902, Archbishop Robert Dunne laid the foundation school for a Catholic primary school in Holland Street.
 St Michael's and Holy Souls School opened on 1 July 1903.
 In 1916, it was renamed St Ignatius School.
 The school outgrew its original site and, in 1930, re-located to its current site as a combined church and school on land donated by the Sisters of Mercy.
 At that time there were 212 students in 9 classes.
 In 1948, a new 2-storey brick building was opened.

 The Toowong Baths were first constructed as a 25 m swimming pool in 1909 on Coronation Drive south of Booth Street (27.4838°S 152.9945°E).
 Originally established by a private company, the baths were acquired in 1920 by the Toowong Town Council.
 In 1925, the Town of Toowong was amalgamated into the City of Brisbane and the baths come under the control of the Brisbane City Council.
 In the late 1950s, the buildings associated with the pool were replaced with new iconic buildings designed by Brisbane City Council architect James Birrell.
 The new Birrell-designed Toowong Library was constructed on Coronation Drive on the northern side of Booth Street.
 Despite public outcry, the Brisbane City Council sold the pool complex to fund the redevelopment of Toowong Library (which was also controversial) blaming declining patronage of the pool.
 The Toowong Swimming Pool was demolished on 21 March 2001.
 An office block now occupies the site.

 Stuartholme School was established in March 1920 by the Society of the Sacred Heart as a boarding school for girls with 5 initial enrolments.
-Later it also accepted day students.
+It now also accepts day students.

 On Saturday 25 October 1930, a stump-capping ceremony was held for a public hall in Grosvenor Street in West Toowong.